 The following UNC-specific documents have been created for your use.
 The letter templates are informational only.

-The UNC Coversheet should be included with ALL Central IRB registration applications.
+The UNC Coversheet should be included with ALL commercial IRB registration applications.

 - UNC Coversheet-Quorum (submit to Quorum IRB ONLY) – version 4/3/2017

-The annotated applications (provided above) identify when the following information should be provided to the central IRB as part of your site registration application.
+The annotated applications (provided above) identify when the following information should be provided to the commercial IRB as part of your site registration application.